rolling-scopes-school/devops/modules/configuration-management/README.md

 # Module "Configuration Management"  <!-- omit from toc -->
-## In this module, students will study:
+## In this module, you will study:

 - [What is Configuration Management](#what-is-configuration-management)
   - [Benefits of using Configuration Management](#benefits-of-using-configuration-management)